Joao Urbáez

-Joao Andrés Urbáez Gómez (born 24 July 2002) is a professional footballer who plays as a centre-back or right-back for Tercera Federación club Leganés B. Born in Spain, he plays for the Dominican Republic national team.
+Joao Andrés Urbáez Gómez (born 24 July 2002) is a professional footballer who plays as a centre-back or right-back for Albanian club Flamurtari.
+Born in Spain, he plays for the Dominican Republic national team.

 Club career

 Urbáez is a youth product of the academies of Canillas, Móstoles and Alcorcón.
 He was promoted to Alcorcón B in August 2021, after making his debut with them in May 2021.

 International career

 Born in Spain, Urbáez is of Dominican descent.
 He is a one-time representative of the Dominican Republic U23s in 2021.
 He was called up to the Dominican Republic national team for matches in June 2022.
 He debuted with the Dominican Republic in a 3–2 CONCACAF Nations League loss to French Guiana on 5 June 2022.